 View worksheetWhen entering fifth grade, your child should be able to solve multistep word problems using addition, subtraction, multiplication and division, including problems with remainders.

-View worksheetWhen entering fourth grade, your child should know how to solve two-step word problems involving addition, subtraction, multiplication and division.
+View worksheetWhen entering third grade, your child should be able to solve problems using information from line plots, picture graphs and bar graphs.

 View worksheet